whatwg/sg/Workstream Policy.md

 #### B. Workstream Proposals

-1. Anyone can create a <a id="workstream-proposal">**Workstream Proposal**</a> by detailing a problem statement and proposed [Living Standard] that is likely to be implemented by the major browser engine developers; proposals must describe the work in sufficient detail to proceed with the development of a [Living Standard] within the WHATWG's stated purposes.
+1. Anyone can create a <dfn id="workstream-proposal">Workstream Proposal</dfn> by detailing a problem statement and proposed [Living Standard] that is likely to be implemented by the major browser engine developers; proposals must describe the work in sufficient detail to proceed with the development of a [Living Standard] within the WHATWG's stated purposes.
 [Workstreams][Workstream] are not intended for [Incubation](#incubation) or speculative projects.
 1. A [Workstream Proposal] must be publicly available, including any referenced documents, and in English.
 1. A [Workstream Proposal] must include the following:
    1. Proposed [Workstream] name.